Pituohai/pituohai.github.io/_pages/about.md

 - **Conference Reviewer**
   IEEE BHI 2022; IEEE EMBC 2024,2025
 - **Journal Reviewer**
-  IEEE Internet of Things Journal; IEEE Journal of Biomedical and Health Informatics; IEEE Sensors Journal; Journal of Supercomputing; International Journal of Data Science and Analytics
+  IEEE Internet of Things Journal; IEEE Journal of Biomedical and Health Informatics; IEEE Sensors Journal; Scientific Reports; Journal of Supercomputing; International Journal of Data Science and Analytics
 - **PhD Supervision & Assessment**
   KU Leuven: Currently co-supervising one PhD student and serving as an assessor for another.
 - **Master Thesis Co-supervisor**